bustardcelly/gulp-rev-append/README.md

 ```

 Any subsequent runs of the `gulp-rev-append` file will change the output _only_ if the target file(s) delcared have changed.
 This is because the revision hash is computed using the target file contents.

+The only requirement is that the dependency is declared with the appendage `?rev=`. `@@hash` is not required, and any value will be overriden as the dependency file contents change.